Have you ever forgotten about something?

 It's weird how our brain form memories, remembering & forgetting things.

-Indeed, the brain is the most complex thing in the universe.
+the brain is the most complex thing in the universe.

 Don't take my words on it, take Professor Sir Robin Murray's.